rojomisin/chef-play/README.md

 [created by the dist or universal:packageZipTarball task](https://www.playframework.com/documentation/2.5.x/Production#Using-the-dist-task), and configures it as a service.

-It is recommended that you include a `application.conf.erb` template file within the distribution artifact to configure environment specific variables like application secret.
+It is recommended that you include an `application.conf.erb` template file within the distribution artifact to configure environment specific variables like application secret.

 To include the .erb file in your distribution artifact, copy `application.conf` file and paste it as `application.conf.erb` in the same directory.
 Then replace the environment specific values with variables.